sanj0/edgy-script/README.md

  print "Hello World, " + name + " here!\n"
  ```

-4. Enhanced Hello World with Easeteregg (not yet working due to lack of structures like `if` [21.10.2019])
+4. Enhanced Hello World with Easteregg (not yet working due to lack of structures like `if` [21.10.2019])

 ```python
 use stdio